fluiddyn/transonic/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Using Just-In-Time compilation with the Ahead-Of-Time compiler Pythran is
 possible with FluidPythran!
-It is really "work in progress" so (i) it's buggy
+It is really a "work in progress" so (i) it's buggy
 and (ii) the API is not great, but it is a good start!

 .. code :: python